Packet loss is one of the most important network performance metrics, but what is packet loss, what causes it and how do you fix it?

 Packet loss could be due to a failure or an inefficiency of a component that carries data across a network, such as a faulty router, a loose cable connection or a bad wifi signal.

-Packet loss can also be intentional, for instance when it is used to restrict throughput during VoIP calls or video streams so as to avoid time lags, particularly during times of high network congestion.
+Lost packets can also be intentional, for instance when it is used to restrict throughput during VoIP calls or video streams so as to avoid time lags, particularly during times of high network congestion.
 This results in lower quality streams and calls which negatively affect user experience.
-To fix packet loss, you need to determine which parts of your network are contributing to the problem.
+To fix packet loss and keep high latency, you need to determine which parts of your network are contributing to the problem.

 - 1 What is packet loss?